swar-mukh/cbt/README.md

 create-file <path/to/file_name> - Same as above, but will create necessary sub-directories if required

-compile-project                 - Compile all files and generate respective binaries under 'build/binaries/' build-project                   - Perform linking and generate final executable under 'build/' run-unit-tests                  - Run all test cases under 'tests/unit_tests/' directory
+compile-project                 - Compile all files and generate respective binaries under 'build/binaries/' build-project                   - (For applications only) Perform linking and generate final executable under 'build/' run-unit-tests                  - Run all test cases under 'tests/unit_tests/' directory

 clear-build                     - Delete all object files under 'build/' directory